hoangsonww/Learning-Management-System-Fullstack/README.md

 - **Frontend**: Built with **Angular** and **Bootstrap**, it offers a user-friendly interface for interacting with the platform.
 - **Backend**: Developed using **Django** and **Django REST Framework**, it provides robust **REST APIs** for all the operations.
 - **Database**: The system uses **MongoDB** to store data and **Redis** for efficient server-side caching.
+- **CI/CD**: The project includes a `Dockerfile` and `docker-compose.yml` for containerization and deployment, as well as a `Jenkinsfile` for CI/CD pipelines and `Kubernetes` configuration files for orchestration.

 Because we use **MongoDB**, **Angular**, and **Django**, we call this a **MAD-Stack** application!